Berkeley Protesters Clash With Pro-Trump Groups During Nationwide Tax-Day Rallies

 The counter-argument on the left is that the protests are a needed resistance to growing racism and intolerance that has come to the forefront in a Trump administration.

 Shane Bauer, a senior reporter at Mother Jones, captured the chaotic events that took place at Berkeley throughout the day.
-One video shot by Bauer shows pro and anti-Trump aggressively throwing objects at one another and voicing their mutual displeasure.
+One video shot by Bauer shows pro and anti-Trump supporters aggressively throwing objects at one another and voicing their mutual displeasure.
 The clips culminated with a group of people gathering to move a dumpster as people scurry around them.

 Skirmishes between alt-right and antifa continue at Berkeley. pic.twitter.com/m5oVB87zQB